iotaledger/trie.go/README.md

 `CommitmentModel` interface.

 ### Package `trie_blake2b`
-Contains implementation of the `CommitmentModel` as the Merkle tree on the `256+ trie` with data commitment via `blake2b` hash function.
+Contains implementation of the `CommitmentModel` as a Merkle tree on the `256+ trie` with data commitment via `blake2b` hash function.

 The implementation is fast and optimized.
 It can be used in various project.
 It is used in the `Wasp` node.